 I wanted a lot more smoky chipotle flavor from this cheese.
 I also didn't get much in the way of queso fresco, although that's probably because it's such a mild cheese to begin with.
 That said, I think this one's a little boring on its own, but would work well swiped on a slice of bread before building avocado toast or an egg sandwich.

-The Mediterranean Vacation: Creamy Mozzarella, Sun-Dried Tomato & Basil
+If you're dreaming of a Mediterranean vacation ...
+Creamy Mozzarella, Sun-Dried Tomato & Basil

 I wanted this one to remind me of the melty cheese on top of French onion soup.
 Instead, it reminded me of onion dip that's made from a package.
 So if that's your jam, you'll like this.
 I don't think ruffled potato chips would be an out-of-place pairing here.